cristinaa16/DSC4900-project/README.md

 # DSC4900 - Predicting Hospital Readmission using Machine Learning Models

 <h2>Description</h2>
+Hospital readmissions are a growing concern for healthcare systems due to their financial cost and impact on patient outcomes.
+This project uses machine learning models and analytical techniques and assesses their effectiveness in predicting readmission outcomes.
 This project predicts hospital readmissions using demographic and clinical data from 130 hospitals between 1999–2008.
-I tested Logistic Regression, Random Forest, and Gradient Boosting, focusing on AUC scores.
+I tested 3 machine learning models: Logistic Regression, Random Forest, and Gradient Boosting, focusing on AUC scores.
 <br />